JetBrains/teamcity-documentation/topics/multinode-setup.md

 If the "_[Processing user requests to modify data](#Processing+User+Requests+to+Modify+Data+on+Secondary+Node)_" responsibility is enabled on a secondary node, it will allow performing the most common user-level actions:
 * Triggering a build, including a custom or personal one
 * Stopping/deleting and pinning/tagging/commenting builds
+* Pausing/resuming builds (in terms of 2021.2 EAP)
 * Assigning investigations and muting build problems and tests
 * Marking a build as successful/failed
 * Editing build changes\' descriptions